 The process of nose thread lifts

 Let’s begin with the tools used or in this case, the threads used in the procedure.
-These threads are called polydixanone threads or PDO for short.
+These threads are called polydioxanone threads or PDO for short.
 PDO threads dissolve into the skin over time, creating new collagen and tissue fibroblasts which cause the skin to tighten and resulting in your nose’s definition and contour being enhanced.
 The procedure gives you a higher nose as it provides a scaffold to adjust the nose as desired.
-The act itself is simple and quick; it can typically be done under half an hour.
-The results of this procedure last between 1 and 2 years long and is semi-permanent.
-This is due to the tightening effect the new collagen has within the skin.
+The act itself is simple and quick; it can typically be done in less than half an hour.
+The results of this procedure last between 1 and 2 years long and are semi-permanent.
+This is due to the tightening effect the new collagen has on the skin.